Hauenštejn

+It is situated in the Ore Mountains in the territory of Krásný Les.

 History

-The castle was built in the 13th century by Přemysl Otakar II or his son Václav II to guard royal paths and local mines.
+The castle was built in the 13th century by King Ottokar II of Bohemia or his son Wenceslaus II to guard royal paths and local mines.
 The first known owner was Mikuláš Winkler, burgrave of Loket Castle, who sold Hauenštejn to the monastery in Doksany.
-The monastery exchanged it for another building with King John of Luxemburg.
+The monastery exchanged it for another building with King John of Bohemia.
 His son Charles IV enlarged the castle‘s domain.
 The castle frequently changed its keepers in the second half of the 14th century and the 15th century but it more or less remained royal property.
 The rich family of Šlik that started silver mining near Jáchymov won the castle in the 16th century.
 The Šliks rebuilt the castle in the Renaissance style after a fire in 1600.
-In 1663 the Šliks sold the castle to the Saxe-Lauenburg ducal family and it became part of the Ostrov domain.
+In 1663, the Šliks sold the castle to the Saxe-Lauenburg ducal family and it became part of the Ostrov domain.
 The castle was in the hands of the Baden family from 1689.
 When the last male member of the family died in 1771, the property of the Badens in Bohemia was inherited by the royal family of Maria Theresa.
 The Habsburgs sold it to the Buquoy family in 1837.
 Countess Gabrielle Buquoy started to rebuild the castle in a Romantic style.
 Ferdinand Buquoy continued the reconstruction under the influence of historism, taking its examples from England (Windsor, Arundel, Belvoir, Lancaster or Oxford) and Bavaria (Hohenswangau, Lahneck).

 20th century

 In World War II it was used by the Hitler Youth and it was also used for snake experiments – a snake from the genus of Coluber was set in the location to fight the adder and a kind of serum was developed there that Rommel used in Africa.
-After the war it was confiscated by the state and communists made it an accommodation for the uranium miners in Jáchymov, and then for a youth organisation.
-In 1958 it was condemned as not suitable for living and closed up.
-From that time it was constantly being ruined, partly by time, partly by vandals.
+After the war, it was confiscated by the state and the communists made it an accommodation for the uranium miners in Jáchymov, and then for a youth organisation.
+In 1958, it was condemned as not suitable for living and closed up.
+From that time onwards, it was constantly being ruined, partly by time, partly by vandals.

 Present

 In 2000 Pavel Palacký, a descendant of Czech historian František Palacký, bought the castle from the village of Krásný Les and started with its sanitation.
-He brings a lot of events and tourists.
-He lives in the castle with his wife and son.